Sindlesham (Windsor) Events 2019

 That RED bus tour of Belfast is still very much valid and all those stop-off’s you missed are again available.
 BUT in Holywood (just along the Bangor road out of Belfast past the City airport there's one of very few if not the only May Day celebration with Maypole dancers, A coach can take us and return to the Hotel after the event so you won’t miss anything.

-What a day planned to take the East coast road from Belfast through Carrikfergus (possible stop at the Castle NOT NT) then onwards north to the Giants Causeway (NT), (Note access to the shore line and “Causeway” can be gained avoiding the NT Shop so no membership required) And then onto Bushmills distilleryf or lunch and the distillery visit and ice creams at “Morelli’s” Portrush latter on the beach? returning by way of the Dark Hedges (if open).
+What a day planned to take the East coast road from Belfast through Carrikfergus (possible stop at the Castle NOT NT) then onwards north to the Giants Causeway (NT), (Note access to the shore line and “Causeway” can be gained avoiding the NT Shop so no membership required) And then onto Bushmills distillery for lunch and the distillery visit and then the North east coast of Antrim.

 Evening relax and recharge.